Form: A subshrub with herbaceous stems on a woody base.

 Sun: Full sun to part shade.

 Water once established: Monthly.
-Too much water can harm plant.
+Too much water can harm the plant.

 Soil: Well drained, dry, pH 5.6-8.5 (acidic to alkaline).

-Uses: Ornamental, erosion control on steep, sandy slopes.
+Uses: Ornamental, xeric garden, erosion control on sandy slopes,

-Other common names are Prairie Zinnia, Little Golden Zinnia.
+Other common names are Prairie Zinnia and Little Golden Zinnia.

 Do you have additional information or a different